NorthStarUAS/aura-hardware-legacy/aura-board-v2.3/README.md

   pliers helpful to gently pull on the wires from the back side and help the resister fully seat in place.
 - [ ] Install the 10k ohm resistor.
 Polarity does not matter with
   resistors.
-Clip off the excess wire.
+Clip off the excess wire from the back of the board.
 - [ ] Go ahead and power up the board again.
 Test that pin-hole A0 on the teensy footprint reads about 1/11 of your input voltage.
 Test that pin-hole A1 reads about 2.5 volts.